Heat Sharing Networks™ – Balanced Energy Networks – BEN

 High Temperature Heat Pumps

 The BEN Consortium has developed heat pumps that can deliver high temperatures, and can replace gas boilers in existing buildings – without the need to replace existing heat distribution systems.

 This project demonstrates how Heat Sharing Networks represent a scalable and adaptable answer to meeting the UK's growing demand for efficient space and hot water heating.
 The project does not release carbon dioxide – or any other gas – on site: it provides an answer to the growing problem of urban air pollution.

-Upside Energy, a demand side response aggregator, has joined the project to allow demand response to discourage the use of electricity at times of peak consumption and encourage consumption at times of surplus supply to the grid.
+Upside Energy, a demand side response aggregator, joined the project to allow demand response to discourage the use of electricity at times of peak consumption and encourage consumption at times of surplus supply to the grid.

 Thermal Energy Storage

 BEN uses thermal energy storage from Mixergy in conjunction with demand response to provide domestic hot water by day from surplus electric power available by night.

 Fuel Cell Calciner